 The Last Duel is now playing in cinemas nationwide.

-Many films find themselves saved by the edit, but this one is hung, drawn and quartered.
-Here Scott elects to tell the story not as a cohesive whole but through chaptered retellings, each from a different perspective; Jean, Jacques, and finally Marguerite.
-Jean’s chapter is discordant, jumping from one moment to the next.
-For example, we are in 1381 Paris one moment and 1386 Scotland the next.
-There is little cohesion to Jean’s story, as though the scenes were placed on the editing workbench, fiddled with slightly and left to render.
+When the distractingly styled Jean de Carrouges (Matt Damon) discovers his once-friend Jacques Le Gris (Adam Driver) is accused of raping his wife Marguerite (Jodie Comer), he orders a duel to the death – the final legal duel in France, as it were.
+This sounds like a simple premise, and yet the way it’s told is unnecessarily convoluted and more bloated than a hanged man after 3 days in the village square.
+Many films are often saved in the edit – this one is hung, drawn and quartered.
+Scott elects to tell the story not as a cohesive whole but through chaptered retellings, devoting each chapter to a different perspective; Jean, Jacques, and finally Marguerite.
+Jean’s chapter is discordant, jumping from one moment to the next, at times feeling like we’ve missed a scene or two.
+We’re in 1381 Paris one moment, 1386 Scotland the next – there’s little cohesion to Jean’s story, as though the scenes were merely placed on the editing workbench, fiddled with slightly and left to render.

 At the very least, Driver’s Machiavellian persona is far more engaging than Matt Damon LARPing on a multi-million dollar set.
 Driver’s best moments are often with Affleck’s delightful Count Pierre, partially because Affleck fully understands the assignment.
-His peroxide blonde boy-band hair and goatee are the stylistics of a foolish libertine, and that’s exactly what Pierre is.
-A hedonistic, bratty man-child, like Tyrion Lannister with far too much self-esteem, Affleck is genuinely one of the greatest players in this medieval drama because he’s a prick – but also feels like a real prick.
+His peroxide blonde boy-band-like hair and goatee are the stylistics of a foolish libertine, and that’s exactly what Pierre is.
+A hedonistic, bratty man-child, like a Tyrion Lannister with far too much self-esteem, Affleck is genuinely one of the greatest players in this medieval drama because he’s a prick – but he feels like a real prick.